LokeshBolisetty/JiraMCPServer/README.md

   }
 }
 ```
-Include the full paths of the python binary and the mcp_server.py file ([reference](https://modelcontextprotocol.io/quickstart/user)).
+Include the full paths of the python binary and the mcp_server.py file on your system ([reference](https://modelcontextprotocol.io/quickstart/user)).

-6. You can now ask any questions or control jira management using natural language.
+2. With Other MCP Clients - The server follows the standard MCP protocol and works with any MCP-compatible client.

 ### Supported operations -
 This currently supports read-only issue and project management tools, for example